Sexual Misconduct Policy

 The Title IX Coordinator for Georgia Southern is:

 Victor Hall, Room 243-244

-You can file a report with the Title IX Coordinator through the online complaint form.
+You can report concerns to the Title IX Coordinator through the online form Request Support & Assistance.

 While it is everyone’s responsibility at Georgia Southern to comply with Title IX, you can find a list of staff members who have primary responsibility for Title IX compliance.